-Home / All Articles / Home Sellers: Beware of these Agent Tactics
+Home Sellers: Beware of these Agent Tactics

 There are many good real estate agents who entered the trade with an intention of providing professional services that benefit their clients.
 Unfortunately, there are also a small number of agents who entered the industry with a different frame of mind.
 To attract customers, they would go out of their way to make claims that often misled the average customer into signing up with them.
-In this article, I will point out several common claims that agents might use so you know to avoid them.
+In this article, I will point out several common claims that a few agents might use so you know to avoid them.

 Even if there is truth to the claim of being the #1 agent in the region, it doesn’t necessarily guarantee that you will get the most for your house in the shortest time.
 Your best bet is to look for a trusted agent with a proven track record.

 A good agent will score well on these 3 statistics:

 - percentage of listings sold,

 - sale price to list price ratio.

 Here are some tips to prepare you for an interview with an agent: